rob2d/thanos_slack_files/README.md

 Once you have these, be sure to:
 1) Open your terminal
-2) Go to the directory where you intend to build your source code to a ROM and type
+2) `cd` to the directory where you intend to install and type
 ```
 npm install -g thanos-slack-files
 ```